Reluctant Interaction Modeling: Theoretical analysis

-\end{theorem} The result is deterministic in that it does not require any probabilistic argument.
+The result is deterministic in that it does not require any probabilistic argument.
 Based on Theorem \ref{thm:prediction}, Theorem \ref{thm:main} then characterizes the scale of $\lambda$ and the corresponding probability that \eqref{eq:lambda} holds.

-Finally, we show a particular prediction error rate $R$ of Step 1 used in Theorem \ref{thm:screening}.
+Finally, we derive a particular prediction error rate $R$ in Step 1 used in Theorem \ref{thm:screening}.
 Although the proposed framework does not depend on a specific regression method in Step 1 for fitting the main effects, we take the lasso as an example.
 Recall that in Step 1 we are fitting a misspecified model, i.e., we treat $W^T \gamma^\ast + \varepsilon$ in \eqref{eq:true_repa} as the noise term and solve the following problem:

-The following theorem gives a prediction error rate for the main effects only lasso that is carried out in Step 1. \begin{theorem} Suppose that Assumption \ref{a:distn} and \ref{a:dim} hold.
+The following theorem gives a prediction error rate for the main effects only lasso that is carried out in Step 1. \begin{theorem} [Prediction error in Step 1] Suppose that Assumption \ref{a:distn} and \ref{a:dim} hold.
 Take